purpleidea/flabbergast/flabbergast-manual.md

       }
     }

-Although the closest match of `a` is tuple 2, it does not contain an attribute `x`, so it must not be the correct `a`.
+Although the closest match of `a` is frame 2, it does not contain an attribute `x`, so it must not be the correct `a`.
 Resolution can continue and consider other `a` values until one is matched!
-This will find tuple 1, which does have an `x`.
+This will find frame 1, which does have an `x`.

-There are other ways to generate tuples beyond typing them literally.
-Templates are prototype tuples, like classes are prototype objects.
-It might be fair to call templates “abstract tuples” in the Java or C# sense of the word.
-This measure is called _inheritance_, as it is in object-oriented languages; a tuple _inherits_ a template or the template is an _ancestor_ of the tuple.
+There are other ways to generate frames beyond typing them literally.
+Templates are prototype frames, like classes are prototype objects.
+It might be fair to call templates “abstract frames” in the Java or C# sense of the word.
+This measure is called _inheritance_, as it is in object-oriented languages; a frame _inherits_ a template or the template is an _ancestor_ of the frame.

     a_tmpl : Template {
       x : y + 1